Table of Content

-- Day 2: Paradise area, mostly skyline trail during the day.
+• Day 2: Visit the Paradise area and hiked skyline trail during the day.

-- Day 3: In the morning, I finished the nisqually visa trail in Paradise area which I didn't finish the day before, then drove to see Ohanapecosh area, and finally went to Longmire area, walked the Comet Fall trail, and strolled around the Longmire museum.
+• Day 3: In the morning, we completed the Nisqually Vista Trail in the Paradise area, which we didn't finish the day before.
+Afterward, we drove to explore the Ohanapecosh area.
+Finally, we visited the Longmire area, hiked the Comet Fall Trail, and explored the Longmire Museum.

-We stayed at the Paradise Inn in the park this time, and our lodging and restaurant tips are documented atmy other post hereCenter.
+We stayed at the Paradise Inn inside the park for this trip, and our experiences with accommodation and dining are documented in this article.

 Sunrise Area

-Sunrise is a popular attraction area in Mt Rainier, the closest being the northeast entrance to Mt Rainier.
-There are a number of trails from Sunrise, but they are only open in the summer, usually between July and October.
-The trails are very scenic, so don't miss them if you come during the opening hours. sunrise is a higher elevation area, so the trails are a little bit difficult to climb.
-We brought a set of trekking poles with us, so we took turns to use them, and I felt that having trekking poles was really helpful.
+Sunrise is a popular scenic area within Mt.
+Rainier, located at the northeastern entrance of the park.
+There are several hiking trails starting from Sunrise, but they are typically only open during the summer months, from July to October.
+The trails offer beautiful scenery, so if you visit during the open season, it's a must-see.
+Sunrise is at a higher elevation, so the trails can be a bit challenging in terms of elevation gain.
+We brought a set of trekking poles with us and took turns using them, and we found that having trekking poles was indeed very helpful.

 Sunrise visitor center